PsyanticY/t5adhrit/k8s/README.md

         kubectl cluster-info

+We can also check using a specific kubeconfig

+        kubectl cluster-info --kubeconfig=/path/to/config

+!Note: This can allow to check issues with kubeconfig files and troubleshoot them

 ## backup and restore

-For backup we can save resource configuration to a local device or to github, e can also query the apiserver for a full breakdown of the configuration.
+For backup we can save resource configuration to a local device or to github, we also can query the apiserver for a full breakdown of the configuration.

-Or we cna use ETCD to take snapshot for backup and restore these snapshot if we wanna restore configuration from a given date
+Or we can use ETCD to take snapshot for backup and restore these snapshot if we wanna restore configuration from a given date

 To create an etcd snapshot: